 - Use a local distributor

-- This causes a performance impact on the server.
+- Doing so causes a performance impact on the server.

 - If the performance impact is unacceptable, you can use another server but it adds complexity in management and administration.